PSU-MCECS-SAFE/SAFE/readme.md

 1. Log in `ssh feedback_web@feedback.cs.pdx.edu`, go to public_html folder
 2. Clone the repository and `git checkout main` to the main branch
 3. Run `npm run psu_deploy`
-      - Choose Option 1 in the menu, and fill out the database login information.
+      - Option 1 in the menu will run automatically run if the script detects that it is missing `safeConfig.json`
+      - Fill out the database login information and receiver email address.
       - Choose Option 0 when the script is done.
       - This command line will install all necessary packages for SAFE, setup, and generate files to make database connections.
 More details please refer to [issue#27](https://github.com/PSU-MCECS-SAFE/SAFE/issues/27#issue-1697069201)
 4. Copy everything in **build** folder to **SAFEdeploy** This is because **SAFEdeploy** is the domain of feedback.cs.pdx.edu.